kasier191406-jpg/Calorie-Predictor/README.md

 and run the notebook cells.

-Loading the Trained Model

-The saved model can be loaded using Python's pickle module:

-import pickle

-with open("calorie_predictor.pkl", "rb") as file:
-    model = pickle.load(file)

-The loaded model can then be used to generate predictions from appropriately prepared input data.

 Future Improvements
-Improve model performance through feature engineering Compare multiple regression algorithms
+Compare Linear Regression with other regression algorithms Perform feature engineering
-Add more comprehensive evaluation metrics
+Add cross-validation
-Create a prediction API
+Build a prediction API
 Deploy the trained model
-Integrate the model with a Spring Boot backend
+Integrate the model into a larger application
 Author

 Kasier